deencat/agentic-ai-testcase-generator/documentation/PRD-Consolidated-V2-1-with-KB.md

 ## External Dependencies
 - Ollama (local LLM) - if using local mode
-- OpenRouter API (cloud LLM) - if using cloud mode
+- OpenRouter API (cloud LLM aggregator) - if using cloud mode
+- Deepseek API (cloud LLM) - if using Deepseek mode
+- Google Gemini API (cloud LLM) - if using Gemini mode
 - PostgreSQL 15+ (for local development)
 - Python 3.10+ with FastAPI, SQLAlchemy, PyPDF2, etc.
 - Node.js 20+ with Next.js, React, Tailwind CSS